A Midsummer Night's Dream (Mendelssohn): Arrangements

 In 1844 Mendelssohn arranged three movements for piano solo (Scherzo, Nocturne, Wedding March), which received their first recording by Roberto Prosseda in 2005.
 Slightly better known is the composer's own arrangement, also made in 1844, of five movements for piano duet (Overture, Scherzo, Intermezzo, Nocturne, Wedding March).

 Other arrangements for piano include: Franz Liszt's transcription of the Wedding March and Dance of the Elves, S410; Sigismond Thalberg's arrangement of the Scherzo; Moritz Moszkowski's arrangement of the Nocturne; and Sergei Rachmaninoff's arrangement of the Scherzo.

 There is a multitude of other arrangements for piano and for other instruments.

 Uses

 Sections of the score were used in Woody Allen's 1982 film A Midsummer Night's Sex Comedy.

 Portions of the score were used extensively in the film The Scarlet Empress (1934), directed by Josef von Sternberg, starring Marlene Dietrich as Catherine the Great, Empress of Russia.

 Director Max Reinhardt asked Erich Wolfgang Korngold to re-orchestrate Mendelssohn's Midsummer Night's Dream music for his 1935 film, A Midsummer Night's Dream.
 Korngold added other works by Mendelssohn to the mix.
 Critic Leonard Maltin singles the music out for praise, as contemporary critics did.

-Scherzo is briefly used in the opening scene of the 2002 thriller Red Dragon.
+The Scherzo is briefly used in the opening scene of the 2002 thriller Red Dragon.